ecresswell/rtetrust/index.md

 The Trust also provides bursaries for the choristers of Taunton Minster (St Mary Magdalene Church, Taunton) for the study of piano, organ, singing and other instrumental lessons.

+Bursaries of £100 per person per term may be awarded towards tuition fees, course fees, and sheet music costs, but not music exam fees.
+In exceptional circumstances the Trust will use its discretion to increase a bursary award.

+The bursary award will be paid direct to the parent/carer (or direct to the applicant if aged 18-25) upon receipt of a progress report from the student's teacher, which will be requested by the Trust near the end of each school term.

+The bursary amount will be reviewed annually, as will the application of each award holder.

 Applicants should

 - be born, educated or domiciled in the County of Somerset